vinodkd/jmx.js/journal.md

 	* `childElements`: a list of names of allowed child elements which will have their own configs.
 	* `attributes`: a map with logical attribute names as keys and a tuple of their xpath-ish expressions and data type as values.
 	* `view` : name of a view template that displays this element
+	* `show`: name of the function that shows the view
 	* `model`: xml that reprsents a new element of this type All of this could be a json file that is loaded, or a separate js file that assigns to a global variable called `ELEMENTS`.
 Editors for each datatype could be put into the current `EDITORS` global variable.